Fortify-Labs/Fortify/README.md

 ## Disclaimer

-Fortify is a community project and is not affiliated with Valve or Steam.
+Fortify (© 2020 Thomas Kosiewski) is a community project and is not affiliated with Valve or Steam.

 Dota Underlords is a registered trademark of Valve Corporation.